peterddrummond/xspde_matlab/doc/source/tutorial.rst

 Kubo oscillator
 ===============

 The next example is more interesting.
 It is the Kubo oscillator, an oscillator with a random frequency.
+It is a case of multiplicative noise, but with a complex variable.

 In Stratonovich stochastic calculus, its equation is:

 .. math::

-    da=ia \circ dw
+   \dot{a}=ia\zeta(t)

 Given the initial condition that :math:`a(0)=1`, each trajectory has the solution: